StillKonfuzed/NewsGrabber/README.md

 >>Very limited sites support. (more sites support will come soon).
 >>Some irrelevent news may appear as its a bot not AI.
 >>No news on sundays, most sites post weekly news reviews and blogs on that day.
->>For precise control over news, you have to contact me.
+>>For precise control over news, you have to moddify the code yourself.

 ># CURRENTLY SUPPORTED SITES
 >>GSMarena.com ~ status -Production (v1)